intel/asynch_mode_nginx/README.md

   With the bottleneck of memory allocation, the throughput of CHACHA-Poly and AES-GCM can not reach the peak value when running with 4 or more QAT devices.

-## Intended Audience
+## Licensing

-The target audience may be software developers, test and validation engineers, system integrators, end users and consumers for Asynch Mode for NGINX\* integrated Intel&reg; Quick Assist Technology.
+Released under BSD License.
+Please see the `LICENSE` file contained in the top level folder.
+Further details can be found in the file headers of the relevant files.

 ## Legal

-Intel disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.

-This document contains information on products, services and/or processes in development.
-All information provided here is subject to change without notice.
-Contact your Intel representative to obtain the latest forecast , schedule, specifications and roadmaps.

-The products and services described may contain defects or errors known as errata which may cause deviations from published specifications.
-Current characterized errata are available on request.

-Copies of documents which have an order number and are referenced in this document may be obtained by calling 1-800-548-4725 or by visiting www.intel.com/design/literature.htm.

-Intel, the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.
+Intel, Intel Atom, and Xeon are trademarks of Intel Corporation in the U.S. and/or other countries.

-\*Other names and brands may be claimed as the property of others
+*Other names and brands may be claimed as the property of others.

+Copyright © 2014-2024, Intel Corporation.
+All rights reserved.